4nk1r/4nk1r/README.md

 📺&nbsp; Fan of series like Breaking Bad and Stranger Things \
 🇺🇦&nbsp; Hater of Putin, anti-war guy\
 \
-By the way, currently I'm working on another unofficial HDRezka app for Android.
+Сurrently I'm working on another unofficial HDRezka app for Android.
 You can find out more in the [Telegram channel](https://t.me/apphdr).

 ## 🦾 Skills: